You can see koalas, dingos, platypus, kangaroos, wallabys and a range of birdlife.

 The Corranderrk track is named after an Indigenous Mission that was established in the area in 1863 after a group of Wurundjeri elders squatted on a traditional camping site on Badger Creek and requested ownership of the site.
 The Lyrebird track is named after the lyrebird a ground dwelling bird that has the ability to mimic the natural and artifical sounds of their environment.
 We saw a female lyrebird whilst wandering along that track.

-1 Day Yarra Valley Tour - Wildlife and Wine
+1 Day Yarra Valley Private Tour - Wildlife and Wine